marioacjr/sbfrm/README.md

 - **-marq_src**: Name of the directory where the game lettering image files to be added to your collection are located (e.g. -marq_src Named_Marks or -marq_src downloaded_wheels).
 If this parameter is not declared, these media files will not be updated in the target collection.
 - **-thumb_src**: Name of the directory containing the small game title image files to be added to your collection (e.g. -thumb_src Named_Titles or -thumb_src downloaded_images).
 If this parameter is not declared, these media files will not be updated in the target collection.
 - **-vid_src**: Name of the directory containing the games' video files to be added to your collection (e.g. -vid_src videos or -vid_src downloaded_videos).
 If this parameter is not declared, these media files will not be updated in the target collection.
-- **-subsys_list**: List of sub-collections to be considered during script processing (ex: -subsys_list "## HACKS ##, # PT-BR #, # TECTOY #").
+- **-subsyslist**: List of sub-collections to be considered during script processing (ex: -subsys_list "## HACKS ##, # PT-BR #, # TECTOY #").
 The list must be separated by commas, with no spaces between items, and enclosed in double quotes.
 For each collection present in **src**, the entire list will be evaluated, and, if any subdirectory exists with the same name as the item, the script will update or raise the subsystem.
 - **-filemode**: Defines whether files will be copied or moved to the destination (e.g. -filemode cp or -filemode mv).
 This option is very useful if you have limited disk space or want the processing to be faster (files are moved almost instantly if they are within the same partition :p).

 #### Reports on Collection Composition and Media File Organization